sourcegraph/scip-java/docs/manual-configuration.md

   It's important that all of the source files that should be index live under this directory.
-- `-targetroot:PATH`: the absolute path to the directory where to generate SemanticDB file.
+- `-targetroot:PATH`: the absolute path to the directory where to generate SCIP shard files.
 This directory can be anywhere on your file system.
   Alternatively, pass in `-targetroot:javac-classes-directory` for the plugin to automatically use the `javac` output directory.